kvandeynze/readfish/README.md

 The code here has been tested with Guppy in GPU mode using GridION Mk1 and NVIDIA RTX2080 on live sequencing runs and an NIVIDA GTX1080 using playback on a simulated run (see below for how to test this).
+On PromethION using MinKNOW 5.1.0 and Guppy 6.0.6.
 This code is run at your own risk as it DOES affect sequencing output.
 You are **strongly** advised to test your setup prior to running (see below for example tests).